Engee documentation

 Input

-The block accepts multichannel and multidimensional complex or real input data.
+The unit accepts multi-channel and multidimensional complex or valid input data.

 Output

-When you do not select the Running variance parameter, the block calculates the variance in each row (column) of the input or along vectors of the given dimensionality of the input.
-It can also calculate the variance of the entire input at each individual calculation step.
+When you do not select the Running variance parameter, the block calculates the variance in each row (column) of the Input or along vectors of a given Input dimension.
+It can also calculate the variance of the entire Input at each individual calculation step.
 Each element in the output array y represents the variance of the corresponding column, row, or entire input.
-The output array y depends on the setting of the Direction Mode parameter.
+Output array y depends on the setting of the Direction Mode parameter.

-Consider a three-dimensional input signal of size M by N by P. When you set the Direction Mode parameter to:
+Consider a three-dimensional input of size M to N to P. When you set the Direction Mode parameter to:

-• Entire input - the output in each calculation step is a scalar that contains the variance of the input matrix M by N by P.
+• Entire input — the output in each calculation step is a scalar that contains the variance of the input matrix M to N to P.

-• Each row - the output in each calculation step consists of an array M by N by P, where each element contains the variance of each vector along the second dimension of the input.
-For the M by N matrix input, the output in each calculation step represents the column vector M by 1.
+• Each row — the output in each calculation step consists of an array M to N to P where each element contains the deviation of each vector along the second dimension of the Input.
+For matrix Input M by N the output to each calculation step is a column vector M by 1.

-• Each column - the output in each calculation step consists of an array M by N by P, where each element contains the variance of each vector along the first dimension of the input.
-For M - matrix input N the output in each calculation step is a vector-row 1 by N.
+• Each column — the output in each calculation step consists of an array M to N to P where each element contains the variance of each vector over the first dimension of the Input.
+For M — the matrix Input N output in each calculation step is a string vector 1 by N.

-In this mode, the block treats the input undirected vector of length M as M by 1 column vectors.
+In this mode, the block processes the input undirected length vector M How M by 1 vectors are columns.

-• Specified dimension - The output in each calculation step depends on the value of the Dimension parameter.
-If you set Dimension to 1, the output is the same as if you had selected Each column.
-If you set Dimension to 2, the result is the same as if you had chosen Each row.
-If you set Dimension to 3, the output in each calculation step will be a M by N matrix containing the variance of each vector along the third dimension of the input.
+• Specified dimension — the output in each calculation step depends on the value of the Dimension parameter.
+If you set Dimension to 1, the result will be the same as if you had chosen Each column.
+If you set Dimension to 2, the result will be the same as if you had chosen Each row.
+If you set Dimension to 3, the output in each calculation step will be a matrix M by N containing the variance of each vector over the third dimension of the Input.

 The output data type corresponds to the input data type.